gargharshal/Learning-Notebooks/TensorFlow/README.md

-All the projects based on Sklearn are done using kaggle datasets are present in this [folder](https://github.com/gargharshal/Kaggle)
+This folder contains the practice notebooks.
+The projects which are done using kaggle datasets are present in [this folder](https://github.com/gargharshal/Kaggle)